We study the relationship between people and technologies, in order to generate theory for the field and positive user experiences

 We explore the interactions between computer systems and their human users.

-Our group’s research focuses on the areas of immersive, virtual and augmented reality technology, wearable and ubiquitous computing, fabrication of functional devices, and social computing.
-The group broadly studies the relationship between people and new technologies, in order to generate theory for the field and positive user experiences for the world.
+Our research focuses on immersive, virtual and augmented reality technology, wearable and ubiquitous computing, fabrication of functional devices, and social computing.
+The group studies the relationship between people and technologies, in order to generate theory for the field and positive user experiences.

-We have a long-standing interest in issues related to understanding human tasks and activities, including collaboration, how these are influenced by technologies and the associated implications for the design of future interactive systems to support human action.
+We have a long standing interest in issues related to understanding human tasks and activities, including collaboration, how these are influenced by technologies and the associated implications for the design of future interactive systems to support peoples interests and activities.